puppetlabs/iac/_posts/2020-02-05-powershell-type-and-provider-i.md

 $Arguments.Remove('Ensure')
 ```

-In the command array we can rely on another utility from the PowerShell gem: `format_powershell_vallue` will convert a Ruby object into an appropriate PowerShell representation.
+In the command array we can rely on another utility from the PowerShell gem: `format_powershell_value` will convert a Ruby object into an appropriate PowerShell representation.
 In this case, arguments is a hash and so will be represented as something like:

 ```powershell